emmt/EasyFITS.jl/README.md

 The keyword `extended` can be used to specify whether to use the [extended file name syntax](https://heasarc.gsfc.nasa.gov/docs/software/fitsio/c/c_user/node83.html) implemented by the `FITSIO` library.
-It the extended name syntax is not used (which is the default behavior) when opening a FITS file for reading (mode `"r"` or `"r+"`), if a file with the given name does not exists but if the name does not end with `".gz"` while a file exists whose name is the same as the given one but with an additional `".gz"` extension, this latter file open instead.
+When the extended name syntax is not used (which is the default behavior) while opening a FITS file for reading (mode `"r"` or `"r+"`), if a file with the given name does not exists but if the name does not end with `".gz"` and a file exists whose name is the same as the given one but with an additional `".gz"` extension, this latter file is open instead.

-It is not necessary to call `close(io)` to close the FITS file, this is automatically done when the `io` object is garbage collected.
+It is not mandatory to call `close(io)` to close the FITS file, this is automatically done when the `io` object is garbage collected.
 The do-block syntax is however supported: